therobm/Bitmute/readme.md

 # Bitmute

-A raster image editor built with .NET MAUI and SkiaSharp, targeting Windows (and Linux as a future goal).
+A raster image editor built with .NET MAUI and SkiaSharp, targeting Windows (Mac and Linux as a future goal).

 ![Preview](Docs/preview.png)